 - The nucleophilic agent attacks the carbocation.

 Because of the two reactions involved, the SN1 reaction is said to be a two-step reaction.

 The formation of the carbocation is a prerequisite for the SN1 reaction.
 Therefore, how easily the carbocation is formed plays a major role in the reaction rate.
-More precisely, the more stable the intermediate carbocation is, the faster the reaction rate is.
+To be more precise, the more stable the carbocation of the intermediate is, the faster the reaction rate.

 There is no doubt that the carbocation is an unstable intermediate.
-However, if the intermediate is not formed, the leaving group will not separate and produce an SN1 reaction.
+However, if the intermediate is not formed, the SN1 reaction will not occur due to the leaving group leaving.
 Therefore, the stability of the carbocation is very important as a factor in whether or not the SN1 reaction occurs.

 The carbocation is stable in the following order.

 The more alkyl chains that are attached to the carbocation, the more stable the intermediate is likely to be.
 In fact, it does not naturally give rise to a primary carbocation.
 On the other hand, a tertiary carbocation tends to be a stable structure.